 ▶ To manage the network drives: Press the NETWORK soft key (second soft-key row).
 In the right-hand window the TNC shows the network drives available for access.
-With the soft keys described below you can define the connection for each drive
+The soft keys described below are used to define the connection for each drive